shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/webhooks.md

 Your consumer response times to deliveries will impact webhooks throughput for your site.

 Each site is allowed 1 minute of response time per minute.
-So if all configured consumer endpoints for a site take the full 6 seconds to respond, webhooks deliveries for that site will be throttled to 10 per a minute.
+If all configured consumer endpoints for a site take the full 6 seconds to respond, webhooks deliveries for that site will be throttled to 10 per a minute.

 When a high rate of overall throughput is needed, consumer endpoints should be designed according to the following model:
  1. Receive the request